aprilschen/aprilschen.github.io/_pages/cv.md

 Education
 ======
-* A.S. in Mathematics and Computer Science, De Anza College, 2024
+* A.S. in Mathematics, De Anza College, 2024
-* B.S. in Mathematics, University of California, 2025 (expected)
+* B.S. in Mathematics, University of California, Berkeley 2025 (exp)
-* M.S in Computer Science, 2027 (expected)
+* M.S in Computer Science, 2027 (exp)

 Work experience
 ======